Conquest of Wu by Jin: Redeployment of Jin forces on 4 April 280

 Jia Chong, the overall commander of the campaign, received orders to move to Xiang County (項縣; present-day Shenqiu County, Henan) to coordinate the movements of the six groups.

 Surrenders of Jiao and Guang provinces

 After the fall of Jiangling County, the administrators of the Wu-controlled commanderies located south of the Yuan and Xiang rivers, extending into Jiao and Guang provinces, voluntarily surrendered to the Jin forces led by Du Yu.
 After receiving the administrators' official seals, Du Yu used the acting imperial authority granted to him by the Jin government to accept the administrators' surrenders and pacify them.
 At the point in time, Du Yu's army had killed or captured 14 enemy area commanders and army supervisors, and more than 120 enemy officers and commandery administrators.
 Du Yu also appointed officials to govern the newly conquered Wu territories in Nan Commandery (南郡; around present-day Jiangling County, Hubei) and restored peace and stability in Jing Province.
 Many Wu citizens defected to the Jin dynasty on their own accord.
+(Note: However, according to their biographies in Book of Jin (as both continued to serve the Jin dynasty), the Eastern Wu Inspectors of Jiao and Guang provinces, Tao Huang and Teng Xiu, surrendered after Sun Hao's.)